-How to clean radiators inside and out for better efficiency this winter
+How to clean radiators inside and out – to ensure better efficiency this winter

 Follow our step-by-step guide on how to clean radiators to avoid dust build-ups and help reduce your heating bills

-It's important to know how to clean radiators properly so they work more efficiently and therefore reduce heating bills – something that would help us all amid the cost of living crisis.
+Once the cold weather arrives, it's important to know how to clean radiators properly.
+Mostly, so they work efficiently and help reduce your heating bills, which makes a big difference amid the cost-of-living crisis.

-One key thing to remember is not to use too much water when it comes to cleaning your radiator, as this can cause rust to build up.
+One key thing to remember is not to use too much water when cleaning your radiator, as this can cause rust to build up.

 To clean radiators properly, you will need:

-• A stick duster: ideally a microfibre one.
+• A radiator cleaning brush: ideally a microfibre one.
 We recommend the Microfibre Radiator Brush from Lakeland

 • Vacuum cleaner